-Dominated by the sneering and crooning of Glenn Danzig (vocals) and joined by Jerry Only (Real Name: Jerry Caiafa) on bass, the Misfits emerged from the efforts of the pair.
-They started out by gigging at the usual N.Y. hot spots like CBGB's, with Bobby Steele (guitar) and Joey Image (drums) completing the line-up.
+ominated by the sneering and crooning of Glenn Danzig (Real Name: Glenn Allen Anzalone; vocals) and joined by Jerry Only (Real Name: Jerry Caiafa) on bass, the Misfits emerged from the efforts of the pair.
+The Misfits are often recognized as the progenitors of the horror punk sub-genre by blending punk and other musical influences with horror film themes and imagery.
+The act started out by gigging at the usual New York City hot spots like CBGB's, with Bobby Steele (Real Name: Robert Charles Kaufhold; guitar; who had replaced Franché Coma (Real Name: Frank Licata)) and Joey Image (Real Name: Joey Poole; drums; who had replaced Manny Martínez) completing the line-up.
 They released their first single,Cool Cough (1977), on the self-financed 'Plan 9' label.
 This was followed up by another single titled Bullet (1977) featuring a sleeve picture depicting JFK's assassination.

 We Are 138 was the track on 1993's Evil Live that guest featured Henry Rollins.
-Earth A.D./Wolfsblood (1984) was their final effort and saw them take a more serious and more brutal audio attack.
-It also featured Googy replacing by Robo on drums.
-Although their career was only a short six years, and none of the patchy albums succeeded in capturing their live act, it was nevertheless enough to catapult them into cult status by getting acclaim by such modern acts as Marilyn Manson, Metallicaand Guns N' Roses.
+Earth A.D./Wolfsblood (1984) was their final effort under the original configuration and saw them take a more serious and more brutal audio attack.
+Although their career was only a short six years, and none of the patchy albums succeeded in capturing their live act, it was nevertheless enough to catapult them into cult status by getting acclaim by such modern acts as Marilyn Manson, Metallica and Guns N' Roses.

-The band would reform a decade later, with Dr. Chud (drums), Michael Valmont (a.k.a.
-Michael Graves; vocals), with original members Doyle and Jerry Only to release American Psycho in 1997 without Danzig,an album followed up with Famous Monsters in 1999.
-Long after the demise of the original act, their original works are still fetching large sums of money in collecting circles.
+The Misfits would reform a decade later, with Dr. Chud (Real Name: David Calabrese; drums), Michael Valmont (a.k.a.
+Michael Graves; Real Name: Michael Emanuel; vocals), with original members Doyle and Jerry Only to release American Psycho in 1997 without Danzig; an album followed up with Famous Monsters (1999), Project 1950 (2003) and The Devil's Rain (2011).
+This period in the act's history, the period without Danzig, is often referred to by fans as "the bullshit version".
+Long after the demise of the original act, their original works were still fetching large sums of money in collecting circles.